Home > Blogs > What Are the Dengue Symptoms in Children?

 Yes, if there are no symptoms and the person can drink liquids without a problem.

-To identify dengue, your physician will repeatedly request testing for platelets, hemoglobin, coagulation profile, liver enzymes, and specific tests.
+To identify dengue, your physician will repeatedly request testing for platelets, haemoglobin, coagulation profile, liver enzymes, and specific tests.

-There is no particular therapy for dengue, only routine supportive care, and fluids, like other viral diseases.
+Like other viral diseases, dengue has no particular therapy, only routine supportive care and fluids.
 This viral infection may be treated without the use of antibiotics.

 Book Appointment